 Chocolate Syrup from a can is full of ingredients I can't spell or even pronounce, not to mention that slightly tinny taste.

 Slainté!
 L’chaim!
 Cheers!

 Easy Homemade Chocolate Syrup (Dairy-Free)

-- 2/3 cup water (5 oz, 140g)
+- ⅔ cup water

-- 3/4 cup sugar (5-1/4 oz, 150g)
+- ¾ cup granulated sugar

-- 1/8 tsp salt
+- ⅛ tsp kosher salt

 - 1 tsp pure vanilla extract